PolymerLabs/arcs/particles/Tutorial/Kotlin/README.md

    description `Kotlin Tutorial 6: JSON Store`
 ```

+You'll notice we import the same PeopleSchemas.arcs file that we created in the last tutorial.
+This is the power of imported Arcs Manifest files, they let you reuse schema definitions rather than having to recreate them in each recipe.

 Next, we have the JSON file, which according to the Arcs Manifest should be called data.json:
 ```json